joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 Changed textbox on slice dialog to autoscroll to bottom as each file is sliced Made flexipath control open the image selection dialog in the project Images folder

+Changed multi STL import to use a dialog that allows rotations around the axies,
+	better manages problems if the STLs cause out of memory exceptions Added a progress bar.

 v1.0.1
 ===========
 Added simple Plank Wall Tool.